School of Medicine

 Clinical Professor, Psychiatry and Behavioral Sciences

 BioDr.
 De Golia specializes in the treatment of mood and anxiety disorders with an expertise in time-limited dynamic psychotherapy.
 She is Section Chief of the Assessment Clinics and Director of the Evaluation Clinic.
-Dr. De Golia is the Associate Chair for Clinician Educator Professional Development where she is involved in developing faculty development programs including mentorship.
-She is also the Associate Residency Director of the Adult Psychiatry Residency Program where she has been involved in educational programming and curricular development.
-She is a Peer Teaching Coach in the Stanford Teaching and Mentoring Academy, teaches regularly with the Stanford Center for Faculty Development, and is a Senior Fellow at Stanford's Center for Innovation in Global Health.
+Dr. De Golia is the Residency Director of the Adult Psychiatry Residency Program where she has been involved in overall program management, educational programming, curricular development and mentorship of a residency program involving 52 residents.
+She is a Peer Teaching Coach and Fellow in the Stanford Teaching and Mentoring Academy, has taught regularly with the Stanford Center for Faculty Development, and is a Senior Fellow at Stanford's Center for Innovation in Global Health.
 She currently serves on the Executive Committee of the American Association of Directors of Psychiatry Residency Training.